 Funding to support the majority of SEN pupils in mainstream schools is delegated to the school's budget.
 It is the expectation that schools provide support to their pupils with SEN from their SEN budget.
 Where the school is not able to meet the needs of a pupil from its budget we will seek "top-up" funding from the local authority.
-Where a pupil is in receipt of additional funding allocated via an Education, Health and Care Plan (EHCP) the school will use its best endeavours to ensure it is spent effectively to meet the needs of the pupil and to deliver the outcomes as set out in the EHC plan.
+Where a pupil is in receipt of additional funding allocated via an EHC plan the school will use its best endeavours to ensure it is spent effectively to meet the needs of the pupil and to deliver the outcomes as set out in the EHC plan.